s3ql/s3ql/rst/impl_details.rst

-The contents of directory inodes (aka the names and inodes of the files and sub directories contained in a directory) are stored directly in a [http://www.sqlite.org SQLite] database.
-This database is stored in a special S3 object that is downloaded when the file system is mounted and uploaded periodically in the background and when the file system is unmounted.
+The contents of directory inodes (aka the names and inodes of the files and sub directories contained in a directory) are stored directly in an SQLite_ database.
+This database is stored in a special storage object that is downloaded when the file system is mounted and uploaded periodically in the background and when the file system is unmounted.
 This has two implications:

 #.
-The entire file system tree can be read from the database.
-Fetching
+The entire file system tree can be read from the
-   or storing S3 objects is only required to access the contents of files (or, more precisely, inodes).
+   database.
+Fetching/storing storage objects from/in the storage backend is only required to access the contents of files (or, more precisely, inodes).
 This makes most file system operations very fast because no data has to be send over the network.

 #.
-An S3QL filesystem can only be mounted at one position at a time,
+An S3QL filesystem can only be mounted on one computer at a time,
-   otherwise changes made in one mountpoint will invariably be overwritten when the second mount point is unmounted.
+   using a single :command:`mount.s3ql` process.
+Otherwise changes made in one mountpoint will invariably be overwritten when the second mount point is unmounted.

 Sockets, FIFOs and character devices do not need any additional storage, all information about them is contained in the database.